alephium/www/src/content/news/And-the-winners-of-the-video-creation-contest-are-f51ca8e5c28d/index.md

 ---

 Throwing this contest was a great deal of fun for us, and we hope you enjoyed it as much as we did.
 We’re constantly on the lookout for ideas on how to engage the creativity of the community and welcome your suggestions for future activities like this.
-Feel free to reach out to us about it in the <a href="https://discord.gg/s82ZXRw4Dc" class="markup--anchor markup--p-anchor" data-href="https://discord.gg/s82ZXRw4Dc" rel="noopener" target="_blank">Suggestions channel on the Discord</a>.
+Feel free to reach out to us about it in the <a href="https://discord.gg/s82ZXRw4Dc" data-href="https://discord.gg/s82ZXRw4Dc">Suggestions channel on the Discord</a>.

 Here is the play-list of the all the videos that were submitted